NikhithReddyScripts/Netflix-Churn/README.md

 ### Setup and Views
 - Uploaded data to **Supabase**
-- Created 6 useful views for exploratory analysis:
+- Created 6 useful views in Supabase for exploratory analysis:
   - `churn_summary_by_age`
   - `churn_rate_by_subscription_region_genre`
   - `churn_rate_by_gender_genre`